stevenjmesser/visitmy.website/_posts/2020-07-03-the-commute-must-die.md

  - Weeknotes
 ---

 It’s firebreak week!
 Haven’t had a firebreak since January 2019, if you can believe it.
 (Check out [S02E12]({% post_url 2019-01-12-the-new-cross %}) to see what I did then.
 And you can [find out what a firebreak is](https://insidegovuk.blog.gov.uk/2015/02/06/gov-uks-firebreak-why-and-how-we-spent-a-month-working-differently/) on the GOV.UK blog.)

 But what if firebreak never ended?
 What if teams were empowered to work on what they were passionate about all the time?
-Chuck that on the thoughtasbord and let’s snack on it...
+Chuck that on the thoughtasbord and let’s snack on it…

 ## Work stuff